 - Higher cost of deployment and maintenance.

-- Requires IT resources to set up and maintain on ongoing basis, and will likely to be slower to roll out compared to “plug and play” cloud solutions.
+- Requires IT resources to set up and maintain on ongoing basis.

 - Your IT team is responsible for the reliability, speed and service performance.
 Having full control is nice but it is difficult to compete with Amazon or Microsoft for performance, even with your own servers.

-- Less frequent software updates (bug fixed and feature releases) for the server version, as server deployments are more complicated and require assistance from your IT staff.
+- Lower frequency of software updates, bug fixes and feature releases, as server deployments are more complicated and require assistance from your IT staff.

 Your organization’s policy regarding data storage will be the key decision maker here.
 Large organizations with a big IT department often prefer to have an on-premise solution to be in full control, and are willing to pay extra for that reassurance.
 Smaller companies and research institutions are generally more willing to take advantage of the capabilities offered by cloud computing, especially those provided by Amazon or Microsoft.